 Knife was exceptional and really well made!
 Seller answered all my questions and gave me his recommendations and it was a big hit as a gift.
 Thank you so much!

-Fast shipping, and the buyer is willing to work with you to solve problems.
+Fast shipping, and the seller is willing to work with you to solve problems.

 This knife is awesome!!
 The craftsmanship is beautiful.
 It came to the house in 2 days!!
 Got this as a gift for my nephew who is a collector.
 This will be his first Damascus knife and I can’t wait to see his face when he opens it.